Responsive Programming Fund

 - February 1, for consideration at the April Training Fund Board of Trustees Meeting

-- August 1, for consideration at the October Training Fund Board of Trustees Meeting.
+- August 1, for consideration at the October Training Fund Board of Trustees Meeting

 Submitting a Project for Funding